zalo/zalo.github.io/_posts/2019-2-23-line-fitting.md

 ### Abusing Singularities for Fun and Profit

 ** The observant among you might have noticed that there exist starting angles where the progress towards the true fitting line is **0**.
-This is actually a singularity that occurs when the starting guess is perfectly orthogonal to the true answer.   <small>One should check for these cases, though it's rare in practice.</small>
+This is actually a "singularity" that occurs when the starting guess is perfectly orthogonal to the true answer.   <small>One should check for these cases, though it's rare in practice.</small>

-However, it turns out we can abuse this singularity to fit all of the axes simultaneously!
+However, it turns out we can abuse this behaviour to fit all of the axes simultaneously!
 Instead of projecting the _points_ onto the plane defined by the primary axis, we project the current estimation of the secondary axis itself!
 This lets us solve for both the primary and secondary axes simultaneously!

 ```
 // Solve for the centroid (See Above)